peterruler/docker-notes/README.md

 - replace `/Users/peterstroessler/Sites` with the path on your machine containing the html files

 # have an index.html in your mapped directory
-- have a index html in the local directory on my machine `/Users/peterstroessler/Sites` have a sample index.html in there
+- have a index html in the local directory on my machine `/Users/peterstroessler/Sites` have a sample index.html file in there

 # test the webserver in the terminal
 - `curl localhost` to test in a terminal